Phase 2: Programming Observations

 • System requirements

-• » either Firefox, Safari, Opera, Chrome or Internet Explorer
+• » any of Firefox, Safari, Opera, Chrome or Internet Explorer

 The phase2UI has been tested on a wide range of common OS and browser combinations, but if you find any problems please contact LT Phase 2 Support.